Youseii/DetectCar/README.md

 and show where is the car.

 ## Installation
-You will need to install 2 librairies, you just have to install the requirements.txt available in the repository.
+Install the requirements.txt available in the repository.

 ### Librairies for the installation
 - Opencv